- Information Access

 Major annual maintenance of hardware and software that requires an extended system outage will be carried out between the end of the regular UMKC summer semester and the beginning of the regular UMKC fall semester.
 Instructors will be given advance notification of the date and expected duration of the maintenance outage.

 Blackboard maintains a record of most actions taken by users logged into the server.
+Ancilliary applications, such as Wimba, Bb Collaborate, and TurningPoint also maintain logs of user inforamtion, (such as grades, attendance and Wimba Classroom logs from courses that are no longer available to instructors).
 Both instructors and students may have occasion for recourse to these records.
 To request a records search, one of the parties involved must contact the UMKC CIO in writing.
 A request must have the requester’s name, title (or student status), daytime telephone number and SSO ID.
 The reason for the request and the time frame for the range of records must also be included.
 The request is forwarded to the UMKC CIO for review and authorization.
 The CIO may seek authorization or counsel from other executive level administrators before authorizing or declining the request.
 Once authorized, the records are reviewed and extracted from the Bb database.
 The records are printed, along with any notes and observations.
 The records, in printed form, are copied and a file maintained in the Information Services Office of Administration and Operations.
 The original printed records and findings are released to the requester.